algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/User-Manual.md

 ![NFC](img/NFC.png)

 ### 6.2 Location and battery Tracking: Viewing device location and battery via app
-You see the GPS coordinates on the map and the battery level inside the mobile app. (*the device must have battery*) It can send a notification on your phone to prevent you when the battery is low or when it is full.
+You see the GPS coordinates on the map and the battery level inside the Mobile App. (*the device must have battery*) It can send a notification on your phone to prevent you when the battery is low or when it is full.
 ![localization](img/localization.png)

 ### 6.3 Cut the Alarm off
 #### 6.3.1 Cut the Alarm with the Mobile App
-If the alarm of the device is activated, you can cut it on the mobile app with the "Cut Alarm" button, it will displays a message to confirm that the alarm is cut.
+If the alarm of the device is activated, you can cut it on the Mobile App with the "Cut Alarm" button, it will displays a message to confirm that the alarm is cut.

 #### 6.3.2 Cut the Alarm with the Security Card
 Present your security card to the device, it will cut the alarm and play a sound to confirm that the alarm is cut.